Move Forward Guide

 Physical Therapist's Guide to

-For more resources on pain, and use of opioids for pain management, visit our Health Center on Pain and our Health Center on Opioid Use for Pain Management.
+For more resources on pain, and on the use of opioids for pain management, visit this website’s Health Center on Pain and our Health Center on Avoiding Opioid Use for Pain Management.

 How Does it Feel?

 We often use different terms to describe pain, such as sharp, burning, stabbing, or aching, but it is hard to know if you feel pain the same way your friends or family feel it.
 Not only is your experience of pain unique to you, it can change from day to day and situation to situation.
 Research shows that pain can be modified and can change for a number of reasons.